Newsletter

 Leading Indicator – Wine Sales

 Our local real estate market has a direct link to the wine business.
 That shouldn’t be news to most of us, but I find it helpful to keep an eye on what is happening in the wine market as a leading indicator to vineyard, vineyard estate and winery values.
 Right now, things look quite positive.
 According to Silicon Valley Bank, fine wine sales ($20 & up) are expected to grow 6 – 10 % in 2014.
 This is great news for Napa and Sonoma since we’re in the business of growing and selling fine wines.
 In the super duper extra premium wine segment, sales of wine in the $70+ / bottle market are brisk.
 Apparently a 29% gain in the broad stock market of 2013 is cause for celebration.
-On the bulk wine side of things, Brian Clements with Turrentine Grape Brokers was recently noted saying that the bulk wine market is in good shape with stable prices, good supply and demand.
-Prices have tempered somewhat from 2012 but appear to be in a sustainable range.
-For example, even after two large harvests, Sonoma County Cabernet Sauvignon went from $10.57 gallon in 2010 to $19.60 / gallon in 2013 (a slight drop from 2012); 2013 Sonoma County Pinot Noir was going for $18.73 / gallon; and Chardonnay was $11.73 / gallon.
-Break these varietals down to specific Appellations and the prices will fluctuate with premiums paid on Russian River Pinot Noir and or Rutherford Cabernet from the Napa Valley as examples.

 Fortunately, for smaller wineries, more states are accepting direct shipping.
 California wineries can now ship to 40 states with Montana and Arkansas recently opening the door.
 This is important because it allows the winery to capture the full margin of their product rather than being forced to participate in the wholesale market.
 Reports show that sales of winery to consumer shipments increased 8 – 10% last year.
 Congrats to those getting paid the full value of their service, talent and product!
 As a region Napa has the lions share of direct shipping and as a varietal, Pinot Noir is ramping up across the country.
 The lesson here: improved margins equal more profit and a higher valuation on a winery asset.
+This improves healthy real estate market in wine country.

-One thing we do need to keep an eye on is the inroads that imports of foreign bulk wine are making in the lower end wine segments.
+One thing we do need to keep an eye on is the inroads that imports of foreign bulk wine.
+They are making in the lower end wine segments.
 This is not something that is necessarily competing with Napa and Sonoma at the moment, but worth keeping on the radar.
 For example, last year 100,000 labels were approved by the Alcohol & Tobacco Tax & Trade Bureau: 21,445 labels were from California with the balance from elsewhere including 26,340 labels from France.

 Wineries Not For Sale

-We will still see the transfer of properties.
-Sale scenarios will present opportunities and challenges for the buyer.
-In some instances a buyer may need to create or rebuild a brand, distribute inventory or infuse new energy into sales and marketing.
-In another scenario there could be no brand or inventory but the winery entitlements / permit exist, even infrastructure and maybe equipment, or any combination there of.
-If the buyer has his ultimate vision in mind including the number of cases / gallons produced, type of onsite retail sales (public or by appointment), and the foot print envisioned, I would recommend purchasing a property with entitlements that have already been approved.
 While starting from scratch with a raw piece of land and adding value going through the entitlement process appears to be a pragmatic approach, I can assure you the journey of obtaining a winery permit from start to finish is a long road filled with uncertainty.
 On the other hand, wineries that have a successful brand, positive cash-flow, desirable entitlements and improvements are never for sale.
 While the previous statement is mostly true, there are opportunities that arise in strict confidence and at a premium price.
 That said, with 3,674 wineries in California alone (7,762 wineries across the country) there may be just one for you.

 Quick Facts